Thermo Fisher Scientific Inc – Consensus Indicates Potential 4.9% Upside

-Thermo Fisher Scientific Inc found using ticker (TMO) now have 17 analysts in total covering the stock.
+Thermo Fisher Scientific Inc found using ticker (TMO) have now 17 analysts in total covering the stock.
 The consensus rating is ‘Buy’.
-The target price ranges between 475 and 260 with the average target price sitting at 441.18.
-With the stocks previous close at 420.53 this would imply there is a potential upside of 4.9%.
-The 50 day MA is 411.48 and the 200 day MA is 348.78.
-The company has a market cap of $167,920m.
+The target price ranges between 475 and 260 with a mean TP of 441.18.
+Given that the stocks previous close was at 420.53 this now indicates there is a potential upside of 4.9%.
+The day 50 moving average is 411.48 and the 200 day MA is 348.78.
+The market capitalisation for the company is $167,920m.
 Company Website: http://www.thermofisher.com

 Thermo Fisher Scientific Inc. provides analytical and other instruments, laboratory equipment, software, consumables, reagents, instrument systems, chemicals, supplies, and services worldwide.
 The company’s Life Sciences Solutions segment offers reagents, instruments, and consumables for biological and medical research, discovery and production of new drugs and vaccines, and diagnosis of diseases to pharmaceutical, biotechnology, agricultural, clinical, academic, and government markets.
 Its Analytical Instruments segment provides instruments, consumables, software, and services for use in laboratory, on production line, and in field for pharmaceutical, biotechnology, academic, government, environmental, and research and industrial markets, as well as clinical laboratories.
 The company’s Specialty Diagnostics segment offers liquid, ready-to-use, and lyophilized immunodiagnostic reagent kits, as well as calibrators, controls, and calibration verification fluids; blood-test systems and antibody tests; dehydrated and prepared culture media, collection and transport systems, instrumentation, and consumables; cancer diagnosis and medical research products; human leukocyte antigen typing and testing for organ transplant market; and healthcare products.
 Its Laboratory Products and Services segment provides laboratory refrigerators and freezers, and ultralow-temperature freezers and cryopreservation storage tanks; temperature control, sample preparation and preservation, centrifugation, and biological safety cabinet products; water analysis instruments; laboratory plastics and chemicals; and pharma services.
 It has collaboration with WuXi Diagnostics and Mayo Clinic to develop antibodies tests; a strategic collaboration with SchrÃ¶dinger to expand structure-based drug discovery to novel targets using Cryo-EM; and an agreement with Daiichi Sankyo to co-develop a companion diagnostic.
 The company was incorporated in 1956 and is headquartered in Waltham, Massachusetts.